 - 20 to 50 roses, usually red, express varying versions of grand or sincere love, except 25, which means congratulations.

-Mark the Occasion with Flower Symbolism
+Mark the Occasion with Roses

 Shop All